DonutMan06/synonyms/README.md

 dtype: int64
 ```

-The main results obtained by using this project are presented on my personal blog.
-The URL will be provided as soon as the article is ready :)
+The main results obtained by using this project are presented on [my personal blog](http://blog.les-vigneron.fr/litterature/tous-les-mots-sont-freres/) (but it's in french).

 ## Installation